Soldiers at Tawang taking all precautions against COVID-19: Army officer

-The soldiers stationed at Tawang in Arunachal Pradesh is taking all kinds of precautions to make sure that none of them is infected by coronavirus, a senior Indian Army officer said.
-Addressing a review meeting convened by Tawang legislature Tsering Tashi at the deputy commissioners office on Monday, Brigadier V K Jagtap assured the civil administration of his unit's full cooperation.
+The soldiers stationed at Tawang in Arunachal Pradesh are taking all kinds of precautions to make sure that none of them is infected by coronavirus, a senior Indian Army officer said.
+Addressing a review meeting convened by Tawang legislator Tsering Tashi at the deputy commissioners office on Monday, Brigadier V K Jagtap assured the civil administration of his unit's full cooperation.

 The soldiers are screened at various locations before they enter Tawang.
 Moreover, even the fresh vegetable supplies that we receive are being thoroughly sanitised and then distributed, he said.
 Tawang Deputy Commissioner Sang Phuntsok said the administration is keeping everyone coming from other states in quarantine facilities under strict vigil, irrespective of their status.